 - trucks delivering home-heating oil

-If you need to file a complaint about any of these, see complaints about weighing and measuring devices.
+If you need to file a complaint about any of these, see information about general business-releated complaints.

 Businesses using weighing and measuring equipment